Internal Linking Best Practices for SEO

-This listings scam is so prevalent that Google created a form for business owners to report this kind of activity.
-If a caller tries to elicit any payment from you to claim your listing, flag them immediately.
-After filing a report, place your name on the National Do Not Call list if you’re not already apart of it.
-Of course, you still run the risk of being contacted, as you’re not dealing with a legitimate telemarketing company that engages in ethical business practices.
-But, if they continue to contact you after you’ve joined the Do Not Call list, you can file a complaint with the FTC, so they’re alerted to the dubious behavior.
-You should also try asking the caller not to reach out again.
+If a caller tries to elicit payment from you to claim your listing, flag them immediately.
+After filing a report, place your name on the National Do Not Call list if you haven’t already.
+Of course, you still risk being contacted since you’re not dealing with a legitimate telemarketing company that engages in ethical business practices.

 Now that you know what to look for in the future, we encourage you to share this information with other business owners.
 These illegitimate companies often ask for hundreds of dollars, which is a blow to any organization.
 Remember: Google business listings are free, and they do not expire.
 Reach out to our team of experts today for more information on how to optimize your listings for better search results and protect your business while expanding your digital marketing efforts.